gabyx/Githooks/docs/cli/git_hooks_list.md

 ### Options

 ```
+      --active   Only list hooks with state `active`.
   -h, --help     help for list
 ```

 ### SEE ALSO